 The ultimate asset protection arrangement involves an asset protection trust in Nevis or the more popular jurisdiction of the Cook Islands.
 In this arrangement, the offshore trusts holds all of the membership interest in the Nevis LLC.
 The client (and/or his or her spouse) is the beneficiary of the trust and is the manager of the Nevis LLC.
 The Nevis LLC, in turn, holds one or more bank accounts.
 The client is the signature on the bank account.
 When the bad thing happens, the trustee of the trust can step in as manager of the LLC, putting the client in a position of impossibility if a local judge orders him to repatriate the funds.
 There is no “fraudulent transfer” of assets when the position of manager changes because there are no assets being transferred.
 Only a position in the company changes.

 When choosing a trustee, it is important to make sure that it is someone you can trust.
 If the trustee has a license in Nevis or the Cook Islands you can rest assured that the government has run significant background checks on its officers, directors and owners.
-In addition, the trust companies are regularly audited and scrutinized by their local regulators.
+In addition, local regulators frequently audit and scrutinize the trust companies.
 Because a sizable amount of the revenue in these jurisdictions comes from the offshore services industry, these countries work very hard to uphold the reputation of their respective jurisdictions.
 Incidentally, you will discover that the offshore management companies run a much more thorough background check on you than you will on them.
 They want to make sure they are doing business with reputable individuals operating with legal sources of funds.
 Maintaining their licenses depend on it.

 What you will find is that when you have a legal emergency and you want a Nevis LLC provider to come to the rescue, they do not manage your assets for you directly.
 Just like a managed investment account in the US, they assign an investment professional at a money management firm to invest your money for you, with your guidance.
 So if you need to have a trustee step in as manager of your Nevis LLC, they employ a bank’s investment manager in Switzerland, for example to handle your investments.
 The investment firm will typically contact you, propose a portfolio, and then seek your input.